-Management in Construction Master’s programme is suitable for anyone with a background in the built environment who wants to progress into the management of projects, whether with a contractor, client or a consultancy.
+MSc in Management in Construction programme of Kingston University London, is suitable for anyone with a background in the built environment who wants to progress into the management of projects, whether with a contractor, client or a consultancy.
 It combines the study of industry techniques with advanced construction management of projects.
 The course will develop and enhance your professional, analytical and managerial skills as well as improving your technical and transferable skills, and enable you to successfully advance your career.
 This course is ideal for graduate construction managers, civil/structural engineers and surveyors starting their career in the construction industry.

 You will gain an extensive knowledge of the legal and contractual systems relevant to the construction industry.
 You will also study how design and construction work is priced and how these prices are used to control the costs for the firms involved.
 You will analyse the systems that control the quality and safety of construction projects, and will gain a greater understanding of the relationships between the various contributing parties.
 This course provides a strategic overview of construction management issues as well as a deep and broad knowledge of advanced project management techniques.

 Please note: Each application is assessed on an individual basis and may be subject to additional requirements, such as undertaking short course(s), work experience and/or English language qualification(s).
 Meeting particular minimum entry requirements does not automatically guarantee a place.